Neil Cicierega: Potter Puppet Pals

-Lemon Demon (2003–present)
+Lemon Demon

 Since 2003, Cicierega has released 10 full-length albums under his musical project Lemon Demon.
 In 2005, he and animator Shawn Vulliez released a Flash animated music video "The Ultimate Showdown of Ultimate Destiny" on Newgrounds.
 The song was later included in the 2006 album Dinosaurchestra.
 An updated recording of the song was released to the Rock Band Network in 2010.

 In April 2009, Cicierega released his first four albums as free downloads on his site "neilcic.com"; however, they are now currently hosted on "lemondemon.com".

 In January 2016, Cicierega announced Spirit Phone, a full-length Lemon Demon album released on February 29, 2016.
-On July 10, 2018, it was announced that copies of the album on CD, cassette tape and vinyl would be sold through Needlejuice Records, who would later distribute remastered versions of Lemon Demon's Christmas EP I Am Become Christmas, as well as Nature Tapes, View-Monster and Dinosaurchestra.
+On July 10, 2018, it was announced that copies of the album on CD, cassette tape and vinyl would be sold through Needlejuice Records, who would later distribute remastered versions of Lemon Demon's Christmas EP I Am Become Christmas, as well as Nature Tapes, View-Monster, Dinosaurchestra, Damn Skippy, and Hip to the Javabean.

-The Mouth mashup albums (2014–present)
+The Mouth mashup albums

 Cicierega has also created mashup music under his own name.
 He released two mashup albums, Mouth Sounds and Mouth Silence, as free downloads in 2014, and a third, Mouth Moods, in 2017.
 A fourth album, Mouth Dreams, was released on September 30, 2020.
 All four albums are linked by their usage of Smash Mouth's "All Star", which is repeated frequently throughout Sounds and Moods, and appears through Easter eggs and references in Silence.
 In Mouth Dreams, "All Star" only makes one appearance in the track "Mouth Dreams (Extro)", where a heavily distorted edit of the lyrics can be heard.